No sewing necessary!

 You can use an iron to fuse together grocery bags into a thick sheet of plastic.

-Then you can use that plastic to make a durable, waterproof, recycled, and stylish messenger bag or purse.
+Then you can use that plastic to make a durable, waterproof, recycled messenger bag or purse.

 I've seen some great instructables on different variations of the fused plastic-bag, and I thought I'd share the process I've been using.

 I'll show you a purse I'm making as a birthday present.
 To make a messenger bag, you follow the same process but make the dimensions a bit larger.

 This is a great bag for the new school year!

 - a lot of thin, plastic grocery bags

 - a few patterned or colorful bags for decoration

 - 1 large trash bag, for the strap